neilsensarma/BIOL8901/README.md

 2. Metadata - contains metadata of the cell lines in the metabolomics dataset and includes information like the age, sex and lineage of the cancer.
 3. Drug Response Data - contains the drug response values of the cancer cell lines.

+We are going to be working with 6 clinically approved drugs: CISPLATIN, GEMCITABINE, DOCETAXEL, DOXORUBICIN, GEMFITNIB, PACLITAXEL.
+So we are going to be creating subsets of each individual drug.
+These subsets will contain the cancer cell lines, their metabolite profiles and the drug response data for each of these drugs.

 ### Setup

 1. We are going to use Jyputer Notebooks are our workstation - can be downloaded from Anaconda (https://www.anaconda.com/products/distribution)